-Site Rules: All Steampunks and Steampunk-ettes are encouraged to have a safe, harmonious and decidedly Victorian OTR, and therefore must adhere to West Virginia laws.
-In addition, NO firearms are allowed, NO underage alcohol consumption, NO fireworks or sky (Chinese) lanterns, NO pets, NO glass at the sauna or river, NO cameras in Sauna area, NO parking where posted, NO trash (including recyclables) left behind, I.D. badges must be worn and on display at all times (ok, except while bathing and hot-tubbing), NO I.D. wristband –no beer!
+Site Rules: All OTR attendees are encouraged to have a safe, harmonious OTR, and therefore must adhere to West Virginia laws.
+In addition, NO firearms are allowed, NO underage alcohol consumption, NO fireworks or sky (Chinese) lanterns, NO pets, NO glass at the sauna or river, NO cameras in Sauna area, NO parking where posted, NO trash (including recyclables) left behind, I.D. badges must be worn and on display at all times, NO I.D. wristband –no beer!
 Be considerate with respect to noise and conduct after 11pm.

-Carts: Golf carts, motor scooters, ATVs or anything resembling these, including steam-powered mechanical whatchamajiggers, are permitted ONLY at the behest of Lady Sarah.
+Carts: Use of Golf carts, motor scooters, ATVs or anything resembling these, are permitted ONLY at the behest of the Chairman.
 NO wheeled traffic is allowed on Vendors Row (except for bicycles, which must be walked, not ridden), except for Emergency vehicles of course.
 Disabled attendees wanting to reach the showers are asked to drive behind the First Aid Station.

 Caving at OTR: You can find the OTR Off-Site Activities Guide at Registration (insurance coverage prohibits us from officially offering OTR cave trips).
 Please also check the Activity Board (Sec.
 2).
 If you go caving (or off-site for any reason other than maybe a quick trip to town), we strongly suggest that you fill out a CAVER ALERT INFORMATION SHEET (CAIS) and leave it with an Emergency Contact before you head off on your trip.
 Your Emergency Contact should be someone reliable who is not going on the trip.
 Clothing and equipment must be decontaminated before and after use, due to WNS.
 In any case, be a good Caver, stick to your DDT and cave responsibly!

 Common Sense: The definition of ‘common sense’ is “sound and prudent judgment.”
-We ask that you please use Common Sense while Steamsplunking around the site this weekend at OTR (and in life, for that matter).
+We ask that you please use Common Sense while on the site this weekend at OTR (and in life, for that matter).